andreihortopan/fpaanp/README.md

 - `membri.js`:
     - Add styling to the page, but only once the data to-be-added is known (so a design can be created around the data).
 - `calendar.js` & `event.js`:
-    - Calculate and import `GraphMenu` height instead of hardcoding it (to allow for flexibility upon margin and/or padding change).
-    - Fix the paddings and margins and sizes - they might not be perfectly set.
+    - Check the paddings and margins and sizes - they might not be perfectly set.
     - Bind mouse wheel scrolling to the horizontal event scrollbar.
-- Modularize the blank white page used to display most of the pages (implement it as a component).
+- ?: Modularize the blank white page used to display most of the pages (implement it as a component).
+- Import all styling from `GraphMenu` instead of `Menu` as the latter has been deprived of advanced styling.

 ## To implement

 - Submenu items individual pages
 - News
-- JPG downloader
+- Data downloader

 ## Data related

-Data must be updated in `romania-counties.json` in order to include county data; or it can be added externally and then linked.

 Data must be added for:
-- Public funding
-- Resources:
-    - Domains of interest
-    - Authorities
-    - Money data
-    - Calendaristic data
 - Events
 - News
 - Metadata in `index.html`